 Modern Distillery, Traditional Methods

-Lagg Distillery is scheduled to open to visitors this spring.
+Lagg Distillery opened to visitors in June.
 Those making the journey will encounter a modern distillery, employing traditional production methods.
 The grass roof will be similar to The Macallan’s new distillery, and reminisces a rolling hill shape.
 When the grass grows it will blend into the surrounding hills, limiting the immediate impact such a large building would have on the beautiful environment.

 Construction at Lagg Distillery / Photo Credit: Lagg Distillery